October 27, 2020

 What’s more, DIG freed up knowledge and time for the insights team to focus on spectacular work during the COVID crisis, because they no longer had to answer rote questions.

 But what of the impact of insights platforms on marketers?
-Phillip pointed out that having a central repository and curated knowledge zones has given marketers the opportunity to immerse themselves.
+Phillip pointed out that having a central repository and curated knowledge zones have given marketers the opportunity to immerse themselves.
 “We’re seeing a return on every dollar we invest in insights,” he said, “whether it’s a million or 20 million dollars.”

 In essence, said Phillip, the Insights Hub enables marketers to work smarter and sparks their desire to learn more than they did the year before.
 Echoing Phillip’s statements, Richard added, “at the end of the year, we want to make sure our commercial organization ends up being smarter than it was the year before, by making the knowledge that we acquire each year easily available.”